Best of Soulhead: 5th Anniversary Tour

 Best of Soulhead: 5th Anniversary Tour (stylized as 5th Anniversary tour "BEST OF SOULHEAD") is Soulhead's second concert DVD and third DVD overall.
 The tour coincided with their album Best of Soulhead and consisted of twenty-four songs performed at each location.
 The concert placed on the DVD was performed at Zepp Tokyo on May 27, 2007.
 During the tour, each sister performed a new song: Yoshika performed YOSHIKA Solo and Tsugumi performed Street Walking during her rap medley.

-The DVD charted at #77 on Oricon and remained on the charts for two weeks.
+The DVD charted at number 77 on Oricon and remained on the charts for two weeks.